-Standard Period of Non-Enrollment (SPNE)
+Leave of Absence/Standard Period of Non-Enrollment (SPNE)

-Any MLS student who wants to take a break from the program and have the right to continue thereafter must request what is called a Standard Period of Non-Enrollment (SPNE).
+Any MLS student who wants to take a break from the program (i.e., a leave of absence) and have the right to continue thereafter must request what is called a Standard Period of Non-Enrollment (SPNE).
 (For more details, see Empire College School of Law's Policy Manual, section 5.)
 This interruption to the regular curriculum can only be taken for one trimester.
 The request for a SPNE must be received by Empire before the start of the trimester the student intends to miss.
-A student who is a Title IV recipient should see the Federal Student Loan Repayment Manager to be aware of the possible consequences an SPNE may have on loan repayment terms, change in financial aid refunds (return of Title IV funds), and the resulting change in amounts owed to the College.
+A student who is a Title IV recipient should see the Financial Aid Advisor/Loan Repayment Manager to be aware of the possible consequences an SPNE may have on loan repayment terms, change in financial aid refunds (return of Title IV funds), and the resulting change in amounts owed to the College.